 Raising ambition for climate action: Transformative actions for a food secure future

 Room 5, IFEMA Madrid

-CPI’s Associate Director, Dr. Angela Falconer will speak at this event that will present and discuss 11 best bet science-based solutions to transform food systems under climate change, and launch a new global initiative to scale these solutions to around 200 million small-scale farmers.
+CPI’s Associate Director, Dr. Angela Falconer spoke at this event which presented and discussed the 11 best bet science-based solutions to transform food systems under climate change, and launched a new global initiative to scale these solutions to around 200 million small-scale farmers.

 How to measure Climate Resilience: Starting with a common framework and principles